Nintendo 64 Development

 Building N64 Development Tools for macOS

-does actually work on macOS!
-Uses brew, and downloads all the dependencies
+actually work on macOS!
+Uses brew, and downloads all the dependencies without

 with gsed